altogic/function-templates/node.js-18.0/README.md

-# Full-code Services
+# Full-code functions

 Altogic provides developers with the option to develop their application business logic either using the no-code drag & drop service designer or coding it for the supported runtimes.

-With full-code services (aka cloud functions, lambdas, serverless functions), you can develop your complex business logic, which might not be possible to model using the no-code designer.
-We strongly suggest developing your services using the no-code designer and switching to full-code services for your specific & complex requirements (e.g., you may need to use/import a specific library package)
+With full-code functions (aka cloud functions, lambdas, serverless functions), you can develop your complex business logic, which might not be possible to model using the no-code service designer.
+We strongly suggest creating your services using the no-code designer and switching to full-code services for your specific & complex requirements (e.g., you may need to use/import a particular package of library)

 With full-code services, you can deploy serverless functions to execute custom code.
 Each serverless function can be used to handle requests triggered from the below channels: